 - Your credit limit increases

 Financial experts always emphasize the need to prepare for future emergencies.
 However, sometimes things go wrong despite practicing your best tactics.
-You should therefore be ready to such eventualities by setting up an emergency fund.
+You should, therefore, be ready for such eventualities by setting up an emergency fund.

 The first step is always to evaluate your financial situation.
 It will guide you to decide your next course of action.
 For instance, is the emergency fund sufficient to solve the emergency?
 If yes, that’s good.